Clearer highs, controlled lows.

 Powerful EQ

 Shape your response with DSP‑powered EQ to fine‑tune voicing and fix room or driver quirks.
-Simple presets for beginners; deeper controls if you want them.

 In Short